Hello, I’m Siân

 Apart from a brief stint in school last year (during a global pandemic - perhaps not the best timing!)
 Ava has been home educated throughout her life.
 We are still on that journey today and it continues to be a steep learning curve for us all!

 Life as a home educating family can be both wonderful and stressful (as with any type of life!).
 Every day is different and it’s given me a totally new insight into learning and childhood development.
 It’s also caused me to seriously question the schooling system in this country.
-(To find out more about my views on education, look out for my blogs coming soon.)
+(To find out more about my views on education, take a look at my blogs.)

 Rewarding and exciting though this journey has been, for much of it, life has felt like a constant juggle.
-Running a business, home educating, looking after our pets (we currently have a dog, a cat, two rabbits and three guinea pigs!) and everything else that comes with the life choices we’ve made, often left me feeling frazzled and overwhelmed.
+Running a business, home educating, looking after our pets (at one point we had a dog, a cat, two rabbits and three guinea pigs…now we have two dogs and a different cat!) and everything else that comes with the life choices we’ve made, often left me feeling frazzled and overwhelmed.

 For the best part of ten years, I lived under the constant shadow of an invisible sand timer, spreading myself too thin and lurching from one deadline or appointment to another…All the while carrying a niggling feeling that I was never doing anything as well as I wanted to.
 Inevitably, I was a (mid-life!) crisis waiting to happen…and it all came to a head one fateful bedtime about five years ago…